 What happens if my advisor is on leave?

-Dr. Baker will assign you a temporary advisor.
+Dr. Imai will assign you a temporary advisor.

 Where do I find webpages for my history classes?